-Additional SANCCOB rangers and Two Oceans Aquarium staff were dispatched to join their colleagues and Robben Island Museum staff on the Island and they gathered chicks into boxes to be brought to SANCCOB for care and protection.
+According to SANCCOB their rangers on the Island had been monitoring the situation and with the chicks parents having not returned, for unknown reasons, the decision was taken to intervene.Additional SANCCOB rangers and Two Oceans Aquarium staff were dispatched to join their colleagues and Robben Island Museum staff on the Island and they gathered chicks into boxes to be brought to SANCCOB for care and protection.

-“Hundreds of Cape Cormorant chicks rescued from Robben Island are currently being admitted to our Cape Town facility in Table View.
+In a statement SANCCOB has said:'Hundreds of Cape Cormorant chicks rescued from Robben Island are currently being admitted to our Cape Town facility in Table View.
 A robust rescue effort with Robben Island Museum, Two Oceans Aquarium and NSRI was executed today to retrieve the abandoned chicks and transport them to our care.
 Each chick is being assessed and hydrated on admission and our team of staff, interns and volunteers are giving 110% to their care and accommodation.
 We will keep you informed of the findings of researchers and veterinary staff in the days ahead.
-Thank you to all involved in the rescue!”
+Thank you to all involved in the rescue!'

+NSRI Table Bay were requested to assist with transport of chicks from the Island to mainland.
 The sea rescue craft Spirit of Vodacom was launched, accompanied by a SANCCOB member, and on arrival at the Island they were transported to a location on the Northern side of the Island by Robben Island Museum staff.